DouwMarx/dataset_management/dataset_management/mfpt/README.md

 Note that the baseline condition is only provided for the 270 lbs load case, meaning that a comparison between baseline and faulty conditions is only possible for one load condition for an outer race fault.
 Note that there is a discrepancy between the fault frequencies provided and those calculated using bearing parameters.
 I have had most success with the ones calculated from the bearing geometry.

+Also, when plotting the PSD of the normal and faulty data that have the same load of 270 lbs, there is not really a reasonable overlap in the spectra between the normal and faulty data.
+For example, the normal data has some resonance at 14kHz, which somehow disappears under faulty conditions, which is unexpected.

 ## Source
 The dataset was originally published by the MFPT Society and is available at: https://www.mfpt.org/fault-data-sets/